bokang-molaoa-18/Hotel-Management-System/README.md

 7. Explore the [USE%20CASE%20DIAGRAM.js](USE%20CASE%20DIAGRAM.js) for the use case diagram.
 8. Explore the [USE%20CASE%20SPECIFICATIONS.md](USE%20CASE%20SPECIFICATIONS.md) for the use case specifications.
 9. Explore the [TEMPLATE_ANALYSIS.md](TEMPLATE_ANALYSIS.md): GitHub Project Templates.
+10. Explore the [KANBAN_EXPLANATION.md](KANBAN_EXPLANATION.md): Explaination of Kanban Board Functionality.
-10. Explore the [JUSTIFICATION.md](JUSTIFICATION.md): Justification for choosing the Kanban GitHub Project Template for my project.
+11. Explore the [JUSTIFICATION.md](JUSTIFICATION.md): Justification for choosing the Kanban GitHub Project Template for my project.
-11. Explore the [REFLECTION.md](REFLECTION.md) for reflection on challenges faced in balancing stakeholder needs.
+12. Explore the [REFLECTION.md](REFLECTION.md) for reflection on challenges faced in balancing stakeholder needs.